verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 8. Create a Pull Request (PR) to request your changes be merged into VTR.

-    * Navitage to your branch on GitHub
+    * Navigate to your branch on GitHub

         a. **External Developers**